CCL1

-Chemokine (C-C motif) ligand 1 (CCL1) is also known as small inducible cytokine A1 and I-309 in humans.
-CCL1 is a small glycoprotein that belongs to the CC chemokine family.
+Chemokine (C-C motif) ligand 1 (CCL1) is a protein that in humans is encoded by the CCL1 gene.
+It is a small glycoprotein belonging to the CC chemokine family which is also known as small inducible cytokine A1 and I-309 in humans.

 Genomics

 CCL1 is encoded by CCL1 gene which is one of the several chemokine genes clustered on the chromosome 17q11.2-q12 in humans.
 It is expressed by specifically activated T cells upon secondary stimulation.
 The homologous mouse gene is termed Tca-3.

 Discovery

 CCL is the first human CCL chemokine that was identified by molecular cloning during searching for genes expressed by T cells.

 Function

 CCL1 is a small glycoprotein with a molecular weight of approximately 15-16 kDa.
 CCL1 is secreted by activated monocytes/macrophages, T lymphocytes and endothelial cells.

 CCL1 binds to the chemokine receptor CCR8 and induces Ca2+ influx, chemotaxis and regulate apoptosis.
 CCR8 is constitutively expressed in monocytes/macrophages, Th2, and regulatory T lymphocytes.

 Thus, CCL1 mainly acts as a chemoattractant for monocytes/macrophages, T lymphocytes, specially Th2-differentiated T cells and a subset of T regulatory cells in vitro into inflammatory site.
 It can also attract NK cells, immature B cells but does not attract neutrophils.

 CCL1 stimulates a transient increase in the concentration of cytoplasmic free calcium in monocytes but not in other type of cells.
 Furthermore, CCL1 inhibits apoptosis in thymic cell lines by the RAS/MAPK pathway but can prevent dexamethasone-induced apoptosis in cultured murine thymic lymphoma cells.